rochus-keller/Oberon/README.md

-## Welcome to the Oberon-07 C++ parser and code model/browser/generator
+## Welcome to the Oberon-07 C++ parser, code model/browser/generator and IDE

 This is an Oberon-07 parser, code model and generator written in C++ and Qt.
 See http://www.projectoberon.net/wirth/Oberon/Oberon07.Report.pdf for more information about the language.
 The syntax was modified for Coco/R compatibility using https://github.com/rochus-keller/EbnfStudio.

 One goal of this project is to build tools to better understand the Lola-2 compiler and to automatically translate it to maintainable C++ with minimal dependencies to other C++ libraries and with no dependencies to the Oberon System.
 The C++ based Lola-2 compiler will be integrated in https://github.com/rochus-keller/LolaCreator.

 Another goal of this project is to study the feasibility of reusing LuaJIT (see http://luajit.org/) as a backend for statically typed programming languages like Oberon.
 As it turned out, Oberon is an ideal object of study for this question because it is sufficiently simple and representative as it supports pointers, static and stack based data structures and call by reference which are not usually available with scripting languages.
-The current implementation is able to map full Oberon to Lua source code or LuaJIT bytecode and run with decent performance on LuaJIT; the generators are work in progress.
+The current implementation is able to map full Oberon to Lua source code or LuaJIT bytecode and run with decent performance on LuaJIT.
+There is also a compatible version of the Oberon System (see https://github.com/rochus-keller/OberonSystem, work in progress).

 ### Parser and code model features